ncols-bytes/T2-framework/README.md

     	└── type_vocab.txt
 ```

-Please note that the `train.table_col_type.json` file in the link has been truncated, causing the JSON format to be corrupted.
-You need to modify the end of `train.table_col_type.json` to restore its correct format.

 ### 2. GitTables data

 Download `parent_tables_licensed.zip` and `real_time_tables_licensed.zip` from [this link](https://zenodo.org/record/6517052), put them in the `data/gittables` directory and unzip them.